-* U.S. Army Alaska, Fort Wainwright Garrison (FWA) manages some lands in conjunction with the BLM.
-The AFS Military FMO works with FWA and BLM to determine Jurisdictional Agency for fires on these lands.
-As of March 2018 There are no reimbursable arrangements in place for military lands (including the Air Force or Army Corps of Engineers) outside of the Fort Wainwright Cantonment or lands co-managed with BLM.
+* U.S. Army Garrison Alaska (USAG Alaska) manages some lands in conjunction with the Bureau of Land Management.
+The AFS Military FMO works with USAG Alaska and BLM to determine Jurisdictional Agency for fires on these lands.
+As of March 2019, the only suppression agreement with the Army in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+There are no reimbursable arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.
+A 2019 agreement between Alaska DNR and the U.S. Air Force Joint-Base Elmendorf-Richardson describes fire management roles and responsibilities for fires occurring on the base.

 **Under state statute, the State of Alaska, Department of Natural Resources, Division of Forestry maintains jurisdictional authority over private lands (excepting restricted Native Allotments, and Alaska Native Corporation lands conveyed under ANCSA).
 Private landowners may negotiate management option changes with the state.